Investment in a cold-storage to store fruits and vegetables for winter season

 Mr. Raupov approached one of the EBRD’s partner banks for a loan of US$ 18,570 and invested in a cold storage with a total capacity of 300 tons.
-Building on his strong building expertise, he will construct his own cold storage within his home compound, having obtained the GEFF loan for 2 chillers.
+Based on his strong building expertise, he will construct cold storage within his home compound, having obtained the loan under GEFF project to purchase 2 chillers.

 “From next year onwards, we will offer storage services for wine grapes for other farmers” asserted Mr. Raupov.

 GEFF Tajikistan [Agricultural Value Chains] helps Tajik farmers and agribusinesses adopt technology solutions that can enhance competitiveness of the agricultural value chains.